-Unit 11: Biotechnology (coming soon)
+Unit 11: Biotechnology

 Description of each card set:

-There are 32 questions in each set, so you can pick and choose which questions you want your students to use.
+There are 32 questions in most sets, so you can pick and choose which questions you want your students to use.
 There are 8 simpler questions (I call them level 1), eight a little less simple questions (level 2), eight even more challenging questions (level 3), and four challenging questions (level 4).
 I have also included 4 “wacky” or brain-break type questions you can use to mix it up and add a little fun to your task card mix.

 Each of my task card sets use a unique image to signify the set it comes from.
 Each card will have that image on it.
 Each question card and each answer card is numbered.